victorpianwi/my_calculator/README.md

 # my_calculator
-This is a Calculator repository using HTML, CSS  and JavaScript.
+This is a Calculator repository for The Calculator built with HTML, CSS, Bootstrap  and JavaScript.